 Help ARENA continue to be a force in this dance community, providing strong instruction to new and veteran moving bodies, a voice for local dance artists to share their work, and an experience-creator for those who want to be moved, inspired and motivated by live performance.

-The CANDY BOX Dance Festival is a week-long dynamic sampling of featured performances, masterclasses, and in-progress showings, hosted by ARENA DANCES and presented April 24-29, 2023 at The Southern Theater.
-This year, featured artist performances include Berit Ahlgren of Honeyworks, Megan Mayer, and Chicago choreographer, J’Sun Howard.
-The CANDY BOX Dance Festival features both emerging and established choreographers, Happy Hour work-in-progess performances, and master class offerings, with full program announcement coming January 2023.
+The CANDY BOX Dance Festival is a week-long dynamic sampling of featured performances, masterclasses, and in-progress showings, hosted by ARENA DANCES and presented April 22-27, 2024 at The Southern Theater.
+The CANDY BOX Dance Festival features both emerging and established choreographers, Happy Hour work-in-progress performances, and master class offerings, with full program announcement coming November 2023.
 Learn more about CANDY BOX.

 DanceON is an in-school dance residency program run by ARENA DANCES for teaching and learning in dance, working from Minnesota National Dance Educators standards.
 DanceON aims to show how learning dance isn’t just a physical activity but also one that engages the brain, our emotions, and creates opportunities for students to learn and relate to one another.
 Structured through various residency options each semester, DanceON helps students build their technical and expressive skills, along with understanding how to view, interpret & discuss dance.
 By exploring, creating, replicating & observing movement, students will build their technical & expressive skills, and develop their artistry & personal voice in dance.
 Through DanceON, students have the opportunity to practice dance making, develop dance literacy, make connections within their academic work, work with communal & cultural resources, explore future career possibilities, and find passion for lifelong learning.

-ARENA looks forward to the continuation and expansion of the DanceON educational outreach program in 2022/2023, focused on incorporating dance into K-12 Twin Cities Public Schools, along with the development of workshops for professional performing artists to acquire skills of dance pedagogy to teach in these K-12 academic settings.
-This season, DanceON is holding residencies at Hall STEM Academy, Loring Elementary, Lucy Laney Community School, Whittier International Elementary, and North Community High School in Mpls and Creative Secondary Arts in St. Paul.
+ARENA looks forward to the continuation and expansion of the DanceON educational outreach program in 2023/2024, focused on incorporating dance into K-12 Twin Cities Public Schools, along with the development of workshops for professional performing artists to acquire skills of dance pedagogy to teach in these K-12 academic settings.
+Last season, DanceON held residencies at Hall STEM Academy, Loring Elementary, Lucy Laney Community School, Whittier International Elementary, and North Community High School in Mpls and Creative Secondary Arts in St. Paul.
 Learn more about DanceON.

 MOVING PRACTICE: Making Space for a New Cast of Teachers, Performers, and Choreographers

 Formed in response to the dance community’s desire for a more diverse offering of techniques taught in the Twin Cities, Moving Practice gives each of its professional dancers the chance to teach, regardless of their age or experience.
 Aiming to give rise to new teachers and choreographers, this cohort-led class series prioritizes rigor, diversity of aesthetics and commitment.
-So far in the 2022/2023 season, Moving Practice has been led by local Twin Cities artists Alexandra Bodnarchuk, Noelle Awadallah, Kendall Kramer, Brenna Mosser, and Joanna Lees.
+So far in the 2023/2024 season, Moving Practice has been led by local Twin Cities artists Nieya Amezquita, Taja Will, and Alexandra Bodnarchuk.
 Learn more about Moving Practice.

 Floorwork Round Table Discussions + Potluck

 Floorwork is a monthly series of discussions on all things dance.
-Open to all as a space for conversation and sharing of ideas, knowledge and resources, each Floor Work focuses on a different topic relevant to life as an artist – from taxes as a freelancer to creative tools for choreographic processes.
+Open to all as a space for conversation and sharing of ideas, knowledge and resources, each Floorwork focuses on a different topic relevant to life as an artist – from taxes as a freelancer to creative tools for choreographic processes.
 This series often invites experts on the topic to assist in facilitating conversation and offer their wealth of knowledge on the topic.
+So far in the 2023/2024 season, Floorwork conversation has been led by Twin Cities’ greats like Leslie O’Neill, Erin Thompson, and Marciano Silva dos Santos of Contempo Physical Dance, hosted at communal arts spaces like The Arena and Red Eye Theater.
 Learn more about Floorwork.

 Studio Stories: Reminiscing on Twin Cities Dance History

-One of our newest programs, this podcast series aims to collect and share the stories of Twin Cities artists who have made an impact on the legacy of this big dance town.
-Host Mathew Janczewski sits down with a different artist each week to learn about their past, present and future.
-Studio Stories airs weekly at noon on Thursdays – listen on our website in the Education tab, or wherever you get your podcasts!
+This unique podcast series aims to collect and share the stories of Twin Cities artists who have made an impact on the legacy of this big dance town.
+Host Mathew Janczewski sits down with a different artist each week to learn about their past, present, and future.
+Studio Stories airs weekly at noon on Thursdays – hear the full archive and listen to new episodes each week on our website, or wherever you get your podcasts!
 Learn more about Studio Stories.

 As you can see, ARENA is making an effort to increase accessibility and engagement with dance, but there are many costs to funding a season.
 Here is what your contribution will support: